EdinbR/EdinbR.github.io/_posts/2024-01-11-January-meeting.markdown

 * **[Jan Gorecki](https://fosstodon.org/@jangorecki)** came to R around 2013 when databases happened to be not enough for data analytics.
 Once he discovered data.table he never went back to databases for data processing.
 Amazed by data.table's UX (simply a base R data.frame on steroids), he started contributing high level functions that he used in databases and data warehouses.
 Over years he jumped into C and from 2018 contributed first high performance routines.
 Used R in production in UK mortgages company and in H2O.ai as infrastructure orchestration.
 Developed many R packages over years.
 Taught by the time to be very conservative in (and if !) picking dependencies.

-* **[Nicolaos Christofides](https://cran.r-project.org/web//packages/timeplyr/index.html)** is a Healthcare Analyst at Public Health Scotland.
+* **[Nick Christofides](https://cran.r-project.org/web//packages/timeplyr/index.html)** is a Healthcare Analyst at Public Health Scotland.
 With a background in statistics, epidemiology, and finance, he enjoys utilising his technical expertise to analyse healthcare data, building tools to help solve real-world problems.
 During the COVID-19 pandemic, he played a vital role in reporting key trends and insights to the Scottish government and NHS Boards.
 In this time he gained a particular interest in time series data, one of the inspirations for timeplyr.
 Also in his spare time he enjoys cooking, drumming, and writing R code.